1. DRY-ERASE MARKERS AND ERASERS

 We never have enough.
 Or maybe I never have enough.
 I don’t know.
 I love them.
 All different kinds: dry erase markers, dry erase erasers, chisel tip, thin tip, fat tip, funky colors, classic colors, highlighter colors, dry-erase spray, dry-erase wipes, shrimp bar b que, shrimp scampi, shrimp and potat….wait…wait…sorry got off track there.

 We love the clippy-magnets you find at target.
 We can use them to clip important papers/ left over copies/ papers with no name to the board for kids to pick up, and it helps remind us to give them to said kid.
-If you do the get clippy-magnets, make sure you get the heavy duty ones.
+If you get the clippy-magnets, make sure you get the HEAVY duty ones.
 The ones in the shape of a heart or a star are cute, but they don’t hold much weight.
 Believe me—there are LOTS of kids who forget to put their names on papers.
 Other magnets are great too.
 Barnes and Noble and other book stores often have teacher-geared ones.

 3. COLORED COPY PAPER

 We sometimes (for some teachers always) have to supply our own copy paper.
 So when we have something our kids will reference often, color coding can be helpful.
 “Get out your Green Project Description and Rubric” is easier to say than “Get your Project Description and Rubric…no….not that one…no it has an owl on the corner….no…that’s your poetry terms sheet.
 Biology?!
 No. This isn’t Biology!
 Why are your papers all crammed in there like that?!
 DEAR LORD!
 How long has that sandwich been in your bag?
 Ok, well that is definitely Biology now. “